ypeckstadt/wallhaven-sync/README.md

 Command line application to get your Wallhaven.cc collections and sync your favorite pictures to a folder of your choosing.

 ## Installation
-Clone the repository and build yourself or downlaod the binary via
+Clone the repository and build yourself or download the binary via
 ```bash
 go get github.com/ypeckstadt/wallhaven-sync
 ```